unioncollege-webtech/final-exam-study-guide/README.md

 #### [503 Service Unavailable](http://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html#sec10.5.4)

 The server is currently unable to handle the request due to a temporary overloading or maintenance of the server.

+### Message Headers

+[HTTP header fields](http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html#sec14) consist of a name followed by a colon (":") and the field value.
+There are four different categories of header fields:

+- **general**: have general applicability for both request and response messages, but which do not apply to the entity being transferred
+- **request**: allow the client to pass additional information about the request, and about the client itself, to the server.
+These fields act as request modifiers, with semantics equivalent to the parameters on a programming language method invocation.
+- **response**: allow the server to pass additional information about the response which cannot be placed in the Status- Line.
+These header fields give information about the server and about further access to the resource identified by the Request-URI.
+- **entity**: define metainformation about the entity-body or, if no body is present, about the resource identified by the request.